-The way the Sharks started this series, it looked as if this would finally be their year.
+The way the Sharks started this series by outscoring the Kings 17-8 to win the first three games, it looked as if this could finally be their year.

-But Joe Thornton, Marleau and the rest of San Jose's stars went mostly missing the final four games, the power play could not convert on its final 15 chances and the defence had too many lapses, leading to the Sharks' second straight Game 7 loss to their California rivals.
+But Joe Thornton, Patrick Marleau and the rest of their stars went mostly missing the final four games, the power play could not convert on its final 15 chances and the defence made too many lapses, leading to their second straight Game 7 loss to their California rivals.

 "There's been a lot of low points, but yeah, this is definitely one of them being up 3-0," Marleau said.

-The Sharks took their first lead since Game 3 in the opening minute of the second when Irwin's point shot beat Quick through a screen to energize a crowd that only got louder when San Jose drew a penalty less than a minute later.
+The Sharks took their first lead since Game 3 in the opening minute of the second when Irwin's point shot beat Quick through a screen to provide a jolt to the crowd that only got bigger when San Jose drew a penalty less than a minute later.